 This graph plots how the rate of change changes.
 While we gain a lot of daylight between February and April, the average rate of change, or slope, is flat at about three minutes per day.
 Daylight length keeps increasing through June 21, but the average rate of change falls steeply from around three minutes per day to one minute or less, as reflected by the slope of the line.
 We will see the same thing happen as daylight length diminishes in the second half of the year.

-- Daylight length is decreasing while the rate of change is increasing.
+- Daylight length decreases rapidly in August, September, and October.
 In migratory birds, this leads to Zugunruhe, or migratory restlessness.
-Perhaps the suite of behaviors and hormones that direct migration in some birds influences our eagles to resume nest-building and courtship activity before their gonads begin to swell.
+Perhaps the suite of behaviors and hormones that direct migration in some birds initiates gonadal swelling/maturation in bonded territorial eagles.

 Bald eagles are complicated individuals who play a long relationship game.
 The behaviors we watch in late fall and early winter influence hormone production and bonding months down the road.
 Mates, hormones, and experience all influence the onset of nest-building and courtship, although timing may differ from year to year and eagle couple to eagle couple.
 We are looking forward to seeing what our eagles do this year!